-Pain in the upper back is usually the result of poor posture, muscle overuse, or injury.
-Treatment may include home remedies, such as rest and gentle exercises, or possibly seeing a physical therapist.
+Pain in the upper back is usually the result of poor posture, muscle overuse, an injury, or a herniated disk.
+Other possible causes include lung cancer, osteoarthritis, and a spinal infection.
+Treatment can depend on the cause.

 12 bones comprise the upper back, which doctors call the thoracic spine.
 The first bone of the upper back begins at the base of the neck, and the 12th bone ends just below the ribcage.
 Upper back pain can appear anywhere between these bones.

 Doctors call upper back pain thoracic spine pain or TSP.
 Common causes include the following:

 Muscle deconditioning and poor posture